 Sunshine Coast Open House is a free community event which offers rare behind-the-scenes access to the Sunshine Coast’s best buildings ranging from private homes, corporate buildings, heritage treasures and sustainable spaces.
-Enjoy meeting the people who design, build and preserve these buildings and celebrate the region’s unique history, architecture and built form.
-The sixth annual Sunshine Coast Open House weekend will be held on Saturday 21 and Sunday 22 October 2023.
-It will showcase historic, contemporary and sustainable buildings from Caloundra to the Hinterland and Cooran.

 Sunshine Coast Open House was founded in 2017 by the Sunshine Coast Council, Noosa Council and the Australian Institute of Architects (Sunshine Coast Committee).
-Since it was founded, Sunshine Coast Open House has received generous funding and in-kind support from the Sunshine Coast Council’s Arts and Heritage Levy and other government, corporate and community organisations.
+Open House has received generous funding and in-kind support from the Sunshine Coast Council’s Arts and Heritage Levy and other government, corporate and community organisations.
 In its inaugural year, Sunshine Coast Open House celebrated the 50th anniversary of the official naming of the Sunshine Coast.
-Since then, the Open House event has opened many architecturally diverse buildings each year for the public to tour.
-Sunshine Coast Open House also hosts a number of associated events, walking tours, and talks each year, including its annual Open Forum which focuses on topical, thought-provoking issues.

-Sunshine Coast Open House is part of the Open House Worldwide network, founded by Open House London more than 25 years ago and now in 40+ cities around the world.
+Sunshine Coast Open House is part of the Open House Worldwide network, founded by Open House London more than 25 years ago and now in 60+ cities around the world.

 OPEN HOUSE QUEENSLAND

-Since its inception in 2010 the Office of the Queensland Government Architect has actively promoted the Open House concept across the state.
+Since its inception in 2010, the Office of the Queensland Government Architect has actively promoted the Open House concept across the state.

-Queensland’s regional centres and their high quality of built environments allow the initiative to support strong tourism, cultural and professional development throughout the state.
-A regional program involving the cities of Cairns, Townsville, Rockhampton, Toowoomba and Maryborough was identified and progressed, with the first regional event – Maryborough Open House – staged on 27 October 2012.
+The high-quality built environments of Queensland’s regional centres support vibrant tourism, cultural growth, and professional development statewide.
+A regional program involving Cairns, Townsville, Rockhampton, Toowoomba and Maryborough was progressed, with the first regional event – Maryborough Open House – staged in 2012.
+In addition to Sunshine Coast Open House, visitors can also enjoy Open House events across Queensland:

 BRISBANE OPEN HOUSE